ER-climate-monitor/er-climate-monitor/docs/3-design.md

 ### Backend Technologies

 As for the entire backend side, we chose to use `NodeJS` with the use of the `Express` library.
 All code was written using `Typescript`, in order to maintain type safety and code extensibility.
 In some of the implemented microservices, the `Socket.io` library is used to create and maintain communications through the WebSocket protocol.
 As mentioned earlier, each microservice has its own `Mongodb` NoSQL database, used together with the `Mongoose` library for the definition and interaction with various documents.
 Finally, each of the various microservices was tested using specific libraries for creating tests, including: `Mocha`, `Supertest`, and `Jest`.
-Each test uses a dedicated database to avoid interfering with production databases.
+Each test uses a dedicated database to avoid interfering with production databases, weather an in memory database or a remote cloud based solution.
+Moreover, in order to make integration tests self-contained and runnable even in a continuous integration environment, tests leverages `testcontainer` in order to properly mimic production's environment.
 Below, some technologies referring only to specific implemented services will be specified.

 #### Authentication Service